Foreclosure Defense in Jacksonville, FL

 Bankruptcy allows individuals who owe their Lender and other creditors more money than they’re able to pay to either work out a plan to repay the money over time or completely eliminate most of their debt.
 Bankruptcy is a powerful tool at your disposal.

 If your home is currently in foreclosure, or headed there, filing bankruptcy will halt any foreclosure proceedings and stop any pending foreclosure sale.
 A Chapter 13 bankruptcy will allow you to pay your normal monthly mortgage payment and catch up on your missed payments over the life of your Chapter 13 Plan.
 Depending on your situation, in addition to catching up on your mortgage you may be able to eliminate all or most of your unsecured debt through a Chapter 13.
 Additionally, depending on the specific facts of your case, a Chapter 13 bankruptcy may allow you to remove or “strip off” a second mortgage from your home.

 All bankruptcies will very depending on your particular financial circumstances.
 In addition to representing you in your foreclosure, we will also advise you on your rights under the Bankruptcy Code and what results and relief a bankruptcy discharge could mean for you.

 The foreclosure process varies from mortgage company to mortgage company.
 Each Lender has different criteria and guidelines for dealing with a margin of loss.
 While many foreclosure cases are currently backed up in overcrowded courts, you could have as little as ninety days from the date you are served foreclosure paperwork to the sale date of your home.

-We strongly advise you to consult our experienced foreclosure defense attorneys as soon as possible to discuss your rights and options, and represent your interests in this trying time.
+We strongly advise you to contact our experienced foreclosure defense attorneys in Jacksonville as soon as possible to discuss your rights and options, and represent your interests in this trying time.